ue4plugins/NdiMedia/README.md

 ## Supported Platforms

-This plug-in was last built against **Unreal Engine 4.18** on the following
+This plug-in was last built against **Unreal Engine 4.19** and *NDI SDK 3* on the following platforms:
-platforms:

 - Linux (untested)
 - macOS (untested)